PLASS-Lab/DL-SCLeakageEstimation/README.md

 - **Advanced Leakage Estimation for Disassembly Analysis**: Perform side channel leakage estimation using advanced DL models.

 ## Citation
-If you find this code and data useful for your research, please cite the following work.
+If you use this code or data for your research, please cite the following paper.
 ```bibtex
 @article{alabdulwahab2025advSCEval,
   journal = {ACM Trans.
 Softw.
 Eng.
 Methodol.},